Geekvetica/nx-astro/README.md

 **Conflict Prevention:**

-The plugin adds metadata to sync targets to prevent `@nx/js:typescript-sync` from auto-detecting Astro projects:
+The plugin adds metadata to sync targets to prevent `@nx/js:typescript-sync` from misinterpreting Astro projects:

 ```json
 {